-Via a centralized dashboard (such as AppSamurai’s), advertisers are able to provide a tracking link and optional ad creatives that influencers then use in their content or on their profile whether in the form of a QR code or directly clickable link.
-Viewers are then redirected to the app store page to install the advertised app.
+Via a centralized dashboard (such as AppSamurai’s), advertisers are able to provide a tracking link and optional ad creatives that influencers then use in their content or on their profile whether in the form of a QR code (created using a QR code maker) or directly clickable link Viewers are then redirected to the app store page to install the advertised app.

 It is worth noting that this type of campaign is 30% of the total viewers of an average IPM campaign install the advertised app without even clicking on the tracking link; which means 30% of an IPM campaign is attributed to organic installs, creating a considerable amount of organic uplift and beneficial SEO implications for the app in the process.
 That makes Influencer Performance Marketing one of the most ROAS (Return on Ad Spend) positive methods of user acquisition.